oliviabharvey/hackathon/readme_userguide.md

 ## How to reinstall or setup a new master/puppet RPI

-To start a new
-An ISO image of both the puppet RPI and Master RaspberryPi can be found [here]().
+To start a new puppet or master RPI from scratch, you need to write an image of the puppet or master to a new microSD card and insert it in a new RPI.
+ISO image of both the puppet RPI and Master RaspberryPi can be found temporarely [here](https://drive.google.com/drive/folders/1dRwQIU48NYPIhd8pfDT68SfZ8-5DPNCz?usp=sharing), but should be kept o

 For both RPI types (puppet and master), the process is the same.

-1. Insert you microSD car into your PC using a microSD card reader.
+1. Insert your microSD card into your PC using a microSD card reader.
+2. Format microSD card.
-2. Download ([here](https://www.raspberrypi.com/software/)) and install Rasperry Pi Imager.
+3. Download ([here](https://www.raspberrypi.com/software/)) and install Rasperry Pi Imager.
-3. Launch Raspberry Pi Manager on your PC.
+4. Launch Raspberry Pi Manager on your PC.
-4. Under "Operating System", select "Use Custom", select your *.img.gz* file.
+5. Under "Operating System", select "Use Custom", select your *.img.gz* file.
-5. Select the microSD card you wish to burn it to (the one you just inserted in your PC).
+6. Select the microSD card you wish to burn it to (the one you just inserted in your PC).
-6. Click "write".
+7. Click "write".
-7. Once the process is done, eject the microSD.
+8. Once the process is done, eject the microSD.
-8. Insert the microSD into your RPI (it has to be connected to a RPI screen).
+9. Insert the microSD into your RPI (it has to be connected to a RPI screen).
-9. Turn on the RPI.
+10. Turn on the RPI.
 Note that if any password is required throughout the process, use "raspberry".
-10. Open a command window in the RPI
+11. Open a command window in the RPI
-11. Enter the following command to activate your environment: `source activate souris`
+12. Enter the following command to activate your environment: `source activate souris`
-12. Enter the following command to go the the github folder
+13. Enter the following command to go the the github folder
     * For a puppet RPI: `cd hackathon_souris/`
     * For a master RPI: `cd hackathon/`
-14. Enter the following command to pull the most recent scripts from gitgub `git pull` (this is important if changes are made to the github scripts after 2022/04/20, since this is the date when the ISO image was created).
+14. Enter the following command to pull the most recent scripts from github `git pull` (this is important if changes are made to the github scripts after 2022/04/20, since this is the date when the ISO image was created).
+15. [Change the hostname of the RPI](https://thepihut.com/blogs/raspberry-pi-tutorials/19668676-renaming-your-raspberry-pi-the-hostname) to something significant for you (ex: puppet5.local).
+16. **If your are setting up a ppuppet RPI:** from your PC, add a new line to the [puppets_info.csv](https://github.com/oliviabharvey/hackathon/blob/master/puppets_info.csv) (name of the puppet that will appear in the GUI, username, hostname).
+Then, on the puppet RPI, pull the recent changes (steps 11 to 14 above).
+This is important so this new puppet appears in the Master GUI.
-15. Final steps:
+17. Final steps:
     * For a puppet RPI, use the [hardware readme](https://github.com/oliviabharvey/hackathon/blob/master/hardware/readme_hardware.md) to plug all the necessary hardware to the puppet.
 Then, make sure it is connected by ethernet cable to the Switch, which should be connected to the master RPI.
     * For a master RPI, your are ready to go!
 Just make sure it is connected to the switch (which should be connected to at least 1 puppet RPI).